vidhyashreek7-bit/Module1/Datatypes-Character Literals.md

 ## Result
-Thus,the Python program that prints the characters 'T' and 'a' using character literals is exceuted successfully
+Thus,the Python program that prints the characters 'T' and 'a' using character literals is executed successfully